TUDelft-PRIME-Books/Linear-Algebra/Chapter6/ComplexEigenvalues.md

 -2 + (1+i)(1-i).
 $$

-We can read off a solution (equal to complex eigenvector)
+We can read off a solution (i.e.,  complex eigenvector) &nbsp;
 $\vect{v} = \left[\begin{array}{c}  -1+i \\1 \end{array}\right]$.

 To check that  we have indeed an eigenvector is also slightly more involved than in the real case.